mateuszpelczar/mateuszpelczar/README.md

 <h1 align="center">Hi 👋 I'm Mateusz Pelczar</h1>

 # 💫 About Me:
-I am a fourth-year computer science student at the Państwowa Akademia Nauk Stosowanych w Krośnie, passionate about programming.
+I am a fourth-year computer science student at the Państwowa Akademia Nauk Stosowanych in Krosno, passionate about programming.
 Currently learning **Java** and **Spring Boot**.
 I'm always open to learning new technologies and improving my skills.

 ## 🚀 What I'm Up To